 collection Data is done through interviews, documentation, and observation with data collection tools that have been prepared previously including interview guidelines, documentation checklist sheets, and observation tools checklists.
 Interviews were conducted with religious leaders, village officials, and other community leaders who interact directly with the community.
 Documentation was carried out to capture people's daily lives.
 Observation was made to see the embodiment of Pancasila values in the area of the study.
 The data are collected, and analyzed with qualitative descriptive techniques, and triangulated in order to obtain accurate and accountable data by matching the data obtained through interviews, documentation and observations that are monitored and guided by the research team.
-After that, the seminar will be held in front of the class to get comprehensive picture of the practice of Pancasila principles in the area used as the object of the study.
+After that, the seminar will given an explanation about the detail of the perkuliahan selama satu semester.